 Sarah Moore grew up in Northwest Arkansas and has a bachelor’s degree in psychology and a master’s degree in community health promotion from the University of Arkansas.
 She is also a graduate of the nursing program at Northwest Arkansas Community College.
 Her areas of interest include healthy aging, chronic disease prevention and management, and health disparities.
 Outside of work, Sarah enjoys riding her bike on the trail systems in Northwest Arkansas and oil painting.

-Jenny Post, Research and Operations Coordinator
+Jenny Post, Research Associate

 479-713-8687 or JMPost@UAMS.edu